Monotonicity in inverse medium scattering on unbounded domains

-We consider two penetrable scatterers, a kite and an ellipse, with positive constant contrast functions $q=1$ (kite) and $q=2$ (ellipse) as sketched in Figure~\ref{fig:Exa1-1} (dashed lines), and simulate the corresponding far field matrix $\bfF_q\in\C^{64\times64}$ for $N=64$ observation and incident directions as in \eqref{eq:ObservationGrid} using a Nystr\"om method for a boundary integral formulation of the scattering problem with three different wave numbers $k=1,2$, and $k=5$.
+\begin{example} We consider two penetrable scatterers, a kite and an ellipse, with positive constant contrast functions $q=1$ (kite) and $q=2$ (ellipse) as sketched in Figure~\ref{fig:Exa1-1} (dashed lines), and simulate the corresponding far field matrix $\bfF_q\in\C^{64\times64}$ for $N=64$ observation and incident directions as in \eqref{eq:ObservationGrid} using a Nystr\"om method for a boundary integral formulation of the scattering problem with three different wave numbers $k=1,2$, and $k=5$.

-In Figure~\ref{fig:Exa1-1}, we show color coded plots of the indicator function $I_\alpha$ from \eqref{eq:Itilde} (i.e., the number of negative eigenvalues smaller than the threshold $-\delta=-10^{-14}$ of the matrix $\bfA_{P_j}$ from \eqref{eq:AMatrix} on each pixel $P_j$) in the region of interest ${[-5,5]^2\tm\R^2}$ for three different parameters $\alpha=0.01,0.1$, and $\alpha=1$ (left to right) and three different wave numbers $k=1,2$, and $k=5$ (top down).
-The equidistant rectangular sampling grid on the region of interest from \eqref{eq:Grid} consists of $100$ pixels in each direction.
+In Figure~\ref{fig:Exa1-1}, we show color coded plots of the indicator function $I_\alpha$ from \eqref{eq:Itilde} with threshold parameter $\delta=10^{-14}$ (i.e., the number of negative eigenvalues smaller than $-\delta=-10^{-14}$ of the matrix $\bfA_{P_j}$ from \eqref{eq:AMatrix} on each pixel $P_j$) in the region of interest ${[-5,5]^2\tm\R^2}$ for three different parameters $\alpha=0.01,0.1$, and $\alpha=1$ (left to right) and three different wave numbers $k=1,2$, and $k=5$ (top down).
+The equidistant rectangular sampling grid on the region of interest from~\eqref{eq:Grid} consists of~$100$ pixels in each direction.

 Overall, the number of negative eigenvalues of the matrix $\bfA_{P_j}$ increases with increasing wave number, and it is larger on pixels $P_j$ sufficiently far away from the support of the scatterers than on pixels $P_j$ inside, as suggested by Theorems~\ref{thm:Shape1}--\ref{thm:Shape2}.
-If the parameter $\alpha$ is suitably chosen, depending on the wave number, then the support of the indicator function $I_\alpha$ nicely approximates the support of the two scatterers.

-It is interesting to note that the number of negative eigenvalues assumes only two different values in this example that differ just by $1$.
-From our theoretical results we would have expected a larger gap.
-The lower value always coincides with the number of negative eigenvalues of the real part $\real(\bfF_q)$ of the far field matrix from \eqref{eq:FMatrix} that are smaller than the threshold $-\delta$.
-The number of eigenvalues of $\bfA_{P_j}$, $j=1,\ldots,J$, whose absolute values are larger than $\delta$ is approximately (on average) $25$ (for $k=1$), $36$ (for $k=2$), and $61$ (for $k=5$). \end{example}
+The lower value always coincides with the number of negative eigenvalues of the real part $\real(\bfF_q)$ of the far field matrix from \eqref{eq:FMatrix} that are smaller than the threshold~$-\delta$.
+The number of eigenvalues of $\bfA_{P_j}$, $j=1,\ldots,J$, whose absolute values are larger than~$\delta$ is approximately (on average) $25$ (for $k=1$), $36$ (for $k=2$), and $62$ (for $k=5$), independent of $\alpha$.